|

 whose alibi for the time in question is being passed out at home, alone"

-corroborate any god-damn part of your story at all?
-Oh, come on!
+anyone corroborate any goddamn part of your story at all?
+Oh, come

-People, you can't help each other like that"; however, the attorney
+on!
+People, you can't help each other like that"; however, the

-felt that he still had very few options, but was determined:
+attorney felt that he still had very few options, but was determined

 - Ed thought to himself that there was only one person

-but Tolliver had skipped town with his money and had completely disappeared: "The
+pansy," but Tolliver had skipped town with the investment money and had

 money gone, Big Dave gone, Doris going.
 How could I have been so

-needs a haircut.
+everyone needs a haircut.
 We were working for the bank now.
-We kept cutting
+We kept

-the hair, trying to stay afloat, Make the payments, tread the water
+cutting the hair, trying to stay afloat, Make the payments, tread the

 - the Crane's lawyer Riedenschneider hired PI Burns